Xinyul10/final_project_2020Sp/README.md

 # final_project

-Title: The correlation between the hospital inpatient payment and financial hospital received
+Title: The potential factors correlated with Average Health Expenditure and its proportion of GDP

 Team Member: Xinyu Liu (xinyul10)